vorburger/quarkus-quickstarts/CONTRIBUTING.md

 ## Build with Gradle

-Clone like above, and build it using:
+Clone like above, and build e.g. `getting-started` using:

-    gradle build-shamrock
+    ../gradlew quarkus-build

 You'll find the `*-runner.jar` in `build` (not `build/libs`).